Chinzorigo/Chinzorigo/README.md

 - 👋 Hi, I’m @Chinzorigo
 - 👀 I’m interested in frontend, middleware, backend, database and kubernetes.
-- 🌱 I’m currently learning mongodb, node.js, express.js, firebase, api, github, docker and kubernetes.
+- 🌱 I’m currently learning MERN stack, Rest API, Github, Docker and Kubernetes.
 I will shift to Next JS once comfortable with React.
 - 💞️ I’m looking for an opportunity on the MERN stack project heavily on the backend.
 - 📫 How to reach me - chinzorig.o@gmail.com